ROSEN, A LEADING LAW FIRM, Encourages Fox Corporation Investors to Inquire About Class Action Investigation – FOX, FOXA

-/EIN News/ -- NEW YORK, April 19, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues its investigation of potential securities claims on behalf of shareholders of Fox Corporation (NASDAQ: FOX, FOXA) resulting from allegations that FOX may have issued materially misleading business information to the investing public.
+NEW YORK, April 19, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues its investigation of potential securities claims on behalf of shareholders of Fox Corporation FOX FOXA))) resulting from allegations that FOX may have issued materially misleading business information to the investing public.
 The prospective class includes those who purchased FOX call options and/or sold put options.

 SO WHAT: If you purchased FOX securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.